Gift-Alago/workflow-automation/README.md

 **Low-Priority Tickets:**
 When a low-priority ticket is detected, an automated email response is sent, providing a link to the FAQ or relevant help articles.
 This ensures users receive quick assiatance while reducing the need for manual support intervention.

+Example:
+A customer submits a google form,asking how to reset passoword The ticket is logged into google sheets
+An email is sent to the customer immediately with the response they need and a link to the FAQ